 Customer feedback plays a crucial role in any successful organization.
 As a result, it’s important to embrace customer feedback rather than to fear it.
-This blog will discuss why customer feedback is so important and why a community is the best way to get it.
+This blog will discuss why customer feedback is so important and why an online community forum is the best way to get it.

 But before we dive in, a word from the wise:

 “Smart companies embrace the conflicts that make communities thrive.” - Harvard Business Review

 Are your customers happy?
 How do you know?

 Customer feedback provides you with critical information about whether or not your customers are happy with your products or services.
 Without feedback, it’s difficult to know whether you’re meeting customer expectations and whether or not they’re feeling satisfied.

 In fact, not collecting feedback is one of the biggest mistakes a business can make if you want to be the best you can be.
 And if you don’t want to be the best, well, you probably shouldn’t be working in business.